 Completed greenway trail along the eastern section from Gate City Blvd to Fisher to Greene Street along Murrow Blvd:

-A renovation of LoFi Park at the corner of Smith and Eugene Streets began this fall and the new design by David Mudd and Justin Vettel, Permaculture Gardeners will include berms with boulders and new trees, and a rain garden in addition to an open lawn space.
-The grass will be greener than it ever has been before.
+A renovation of LoFi Park at the corner of Smith and Eugene Streets was completed in the spring and the new design by David Mudd and Justin Vettel, Permaculture Gardeners includes berms with boulders and new trees, and a rain garden in addition to an open lawn space.
+The grass is greener than it ever has been before with the addition of astroturf.

 Click here for map of Open Sections.